deartc/Quality-Project-Teresa-Hawkins/README.md

  b.
 Steps- Step one, using Chrome Cookie Manager the site was tested with cookies disabled.
 Step two, using Chrome Cookie Manager the site was tested with cookies enabled. c.Expected results- Cookies was tested with cookies disabled and cookies enabled, and Chrome Cookie  Manager did not generate major error.

 4. Link Testing- To test for Verizon broken links, check to see if there were broken links.
-Links were also tested for proper page.
+Links were also tested for the proper page.
   a.
 Preconditions- In this test, I used Google Analytics to see if there were broken links.
 The time limit was ten minutes.
   b.
 Steps-   On Google Analytics account click on behavior tab.
 Then select “site content.
-Several key links for proper page. bad links.
+Several key links for the  proper page.
+Then check for bad links.
   c.
 Expected results- Verizon key links go to the proper page and there were no broken links.

   5. Website Security (Black box Testing)- Verizon’s SSL/HTTPS connection was tested to make sure it's working properly.
  a.
 Preconditions- Verizon’s SSL/HTTPS connection was checked ensuring that the HTTPS connection was present.
 The time limit was ten minutes.
 The password should be  in encrypted format.
 It should not allow invalid users.
   b.
 Steps- Verizon’s SSL/HTTPS connection was checked by looking at CAPTCHA.
 Step one is typing in the correct answer.
 Step two is ensuring the HTTPS connection on site.
-Step three is  ensure that password  and credit  card encrypted.
+Step three is to ensure that password  and credit card are encrypted.
   c.
 Expected results-The CAPTCHA was checked for proper functioning and it worked.
-The password and credit card was was in encrypted format
+The password and credit card was in encrypted format

   6. Mobile Responsiveness Verizon site was tested using Google's Mobile-Friendly Test.
  a.
 Preconditions- Mobile Responsiveness Verizon site was tested using Google's Mobile-Friendly Test on several mobile devices.
 The test limit was ten minutes.
   b.
 Steps-  Step one was Google’s Mobile-Friendly Test was used on several android  phones.
-Step two was Mobile Responsiveness on the Verizon site was tested to see if the layout was presentable.
+Step two was Mobile Responsiveness on the Verizon site.
+  Step three was the general layout and was tested to see if the layout was presentable.
   c.
 Expected results- Mobile Responsiveness testing on the Verizon site indicated the layout was up to standards and the links worked.

   7. Accessibility on the Verizon site was tested against the Web Content Accessibility Guidelines (WCAG).